violetwtf/Necessities/README.md

 compiling all the commands I use into Necessities.
 Necessities (Ness for short) also has the goal of command syntax that just makes sense.

+## Where does it work?
+It's designed to work on Paper 1.16.1 and 1.15.2.
+Nothing else is supported.

 ## Commands
 All commands also have aliases that are `/n` + the command name and its aliases.